-Musical Director of both Barnet and Bishop's Stortford Choral Societies, Richard is equally comfortable directing singers and instrumentalists on a large or small scale.
+Musical Director of Barnet and Bishop's Stortford Choral Societies, Richard is equally comfortable directing singers and instrumentalists on a large or small scale.
 He is also a guest conductor of the well respected St Albans based chamber choir Carillon, and directs his own occasional ensemble, Knightley Voices.
 He previously directed the de Merc Chamber Choir of Harlow, the Sine Nomine Singers of Hillingdon, and the Exeter University Gilbert and Sullivan Society.
 Richard has conducted orchestras including the London Mozart Players, Amadeus Orchestra, Bach Sinfonia, Bishop's Stortford Sinfonia, and Hertfordshire Philharmonia as well as the baroque period ensemble Musica Donum Dei.

 Major works conducted include Bach Christmas Oratorio, Mass in B minor and St John Passion, Brahms Academic Festival Overture and Ein deutsches Requiem, Elgar The Music Makers, Handel Dixit Dominus and Messiah, Mendelssohn Elijah, Mozart Requiem, Poulenc Gloria, and Vaughan Williams A Sea Symphony.
 Richard is also passionate about the flexibility of a cappella singing and has conducted a number of extended unaccompanied works including Howells Take Him Earth for Cherishing, Martin Mass for Double Choir, and Vaughan Williams Mass in G Minor.
 Future programmed repertoire features Duruflé Requiem, Haydn The Seasons, Symth Mass in D, Vaughan Williams Dona Nobis Pacem and Walton Belshazzar's Feast, as well as performances with choir and orchestra of Parry's I Was Glad and Blest Pair of Sirens.
 Premiered works conducted include Jonathan Rathbone's new major concert commission, A Day at the Fair, with Barnet Choral Society in 2015.

 Richard is the Vocal Coach for the Twyford Church of England Academies School Trust in West London.
 In this role he provides vocal coaching and choir training to support the Singing Strategy for the 2000 students of the Twyford Academies Trust, including delivering high-quality vocal sessions for children in Years 7 and 8.